 Our team is led by seasoned executives with a proven track record of drug discovery and development in neuroscience, as well as substantial operational and business expertise.
 Our Co-Founder and Chief Executive Officer, Arnon Rosenthal, Ph.D., has spent over 35 years developing therapeutics in neuroscience and led teams responsible for the development of the non-addictive pain drug tanezumab and the migraine drug AJOVY, and multiple other programs in clinical development.
 He also held several leadership roles over a 16-year career at Genentech, where he led the team that discovered the target for the cancer drug Erivedge.
-Our President and Chief Operating Officer, Shehnaaz Suliman, M.D., M.B.A., M.Phil., has more than 20 years of experience in business development and drug development, and a demonstrated track record of building and leading teams across strategy, business development, commercial, and operational functions.
-She was previously Senior Vice President, Corporate Development and Strategy of Theravance Biopharma, Inc. Our Chief Medical Officer, Robert Paul, M.D., Ph.D., served as the Therapeutic Area Lead for Neuroscience at Genentech, where among other projects, he oversaw the clinical development of various product candidates, including the amyloid-beta antibody crenezumab in Alzheimer's disease, GDC-0134 in ALS, and GDC-0276 and GDC-0310 in pain.
-Our

-Chief Development Officer, Robert King, Ph.D., previously served as the Senior Vice President of Development and Supply Chain at SciClone Pharmaceuticals.
+Our Chief Medical Officer, Robert Paul, M.D., Ph.D., served as the Therapeutic Area Lead for Neuroscience at Genentech, where among other projects, he oversaw the clinical development of various product candidates, including the amyloid-beta antibody crenezumab in Alzheimer's disease, GDC-0134 in ALS, and GDC-0276 and GDC-0310 in pain.
+Our Chief Development Officer, Robert King, Ph.D., previously served as the Senior Vice President of development and supply chain at SciClone Pharmaceuticals.
 Our Chief Business Officer, Sabah Oney, Ph.D., previously served as the Head of Global Sales and Business Development at Ariosa, Inc. until and through its acquisition by Roche.